 SEPTA Transit Museum – Located in the SEPTA Store at the 13th Street Station, the SEPTA Transit Museum features information about the 100+ year history of public transit in Philadelphia.
 On display are a rotating selection of model subway engines and rolling stock, as well as information and memorabilia chronicling the history of SEPTA.
 For more information, go to their website.

 Christ Church – Opened in 1695, Christ Church was the first Anglican Church in America, and years later, was the birthplace of the US Episcopal Church.
 During the time that Philadelphia was our nation’s capital, Christ Church featured a who’s who of founding fathers in their membership and regular attendance.
 If you visit today, you can still see where George Washington sat during his time as president.
-Also make sure to find the baptismal fount, which was the same one used to baptize William Penn as a child in England.
+Also make sure to find the baptismal font, which was the same one used to baptize William Penn as a child in England.
 More information about visiting Christ Church can be found here.

 Once Upon a Nation Storytelling and Reenactments – During the summer months, Once Upon a Nation has storytellers and reenactors stationed at various places around Philadelphia’s Old City that will help history come alive.
 The storytellers aren’t dressed in period garb, but do sit at various “storytelling benches” around the area telling the stories of less well-known people that shaped history in Philadelphia.
 The reenactors are stationed at places like the Independence Visitor Center and help bring history to life.
 For more information and a full schedule, check out their website.